 Faculty in the college are not only excellent teachers but also active researchers.
 For example, they are testing interventions that could assist Native American children with advanced stages of tooth decay and the elderly with end-of-life decision-making.
-An intervention for military wives with post-partum depression is being developed and remedies for unintentional exposure of Native American children to methylmercury are being investigated.
-Patient safety, assisting individuals to better understand complimentary and alternative therapies, plus studies of how to improve diagnosis and treatment of wounds are included in the college’s research portfolio.
+Patient safety, assisting individuals to better understand complementary and alternative therapies, plus studies on how to improve diagnosis and treatment of wounds are included in the college’s research portfolio.
 From studies of the resilience of older adults with fibromyalgia pain to in-depth understanding of health care needs among Native Americans, College of Nursing faculty seek to better serve Montanans and those beyond, building a healthy future for all.
 The activities of our faculty scholars are supported by the Office of Research and Scholarship within the college.

 Our students are high achievers and are well prepared for professional practice.
 Graduates of the baccalaureate program consistently pass the NCLEX licensing examination at a rate well above the national average as do our nurse practitioner graduates as they write the national certification exam.